isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion28">
     <label for="accordion28"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">         This year, the scheme is targeted to support households in their daily expenses.
 Will more be done to help the less privileged? </span></label>
     <div>
 			<p>The CDC Vouchers Scheme is one part of the Government’s Assurance Package to help Singaporean households cope with daily expenses.
 The objective of the CDC Voucher Scheme is to support Singaporean households with daily essentials.
-Each Singaporean household will receive $500 worth of CDC Vouchers in 2024, compared to previous disbursements of $100 in 2021 and 2022 and $300 in 2023.

 The Government Budget includes other schemes to tap on for those who may require further assistance. 			</p>
     </div>